-- In order to ensure that you are always using the official Bank of Jerusalem website rather than an imposter site, avoid accessing the website via links or emails from an unfamiliar source.
+- In order to ensure that you are always using the official Bank of Jerusalem website rather than a spoof site, avoid accessing the website via links or emails from an unfamiliar source.

 - For your convenience, the Bank of Jerusalem website always displays the date and time of your last visit.
-This enables you to verify this information and check that no one has accessed your account without your knowledge.
+This means that you can check whether anyone has accessed your account without your knowledge.

 - Finished using the wide range of services offered on the Bank of Jerusalem site?
 Make sure you always log off from the service by clicking the "Exit" button, located above the toolbar at the top of the page.

 Bank of Jerusalem recommends installing and regularly updating the following security systems: